 Polarized Cosmic Rays and Astrobiology

 Muons are unstable particles with half-lives of a few microseconds.
 They are created by a decay involving the weak force, and they are spin-polarized on average.
-As we discussed last year, in ApJL 895 L11, this continuous spin-polarized cosmic radiation might explain the emergence of the particular handedness in life’s molecules.
-We don’t know yet how the effect is exactly translated in terms of influence on biological evolution (is it by muon capture or ionization?) but we are investigating it with biologists.
+As we discussed last year, in ApJL 895 L11, this continuous spin-polarized cosmic radiation might explain the emergence of the particular handedness in biological molecules.
+We don’t know yet how the effect is exactly translated in terms of influence on biological evolution.
+We hope to be able to perform experiments in the future.